 In 5G SBA, an NF is uniquely identified by an NF instance ID.
 The NF profile can also contain a FQDN.
 In order to link the NF instance ID with its FQDN and re-use the ACME protocol based on a domain name, it is proposed to use an NF instance ID to form part of the NF’s domain name, e.g. NF_instance_ID.
 NF_types.operators_name.3gpp.org etc.

+For example, according to TS 23.003 [Y], an FQDN for an NF, e.g. AMF, can be constructed as:

+- AMF: <AMF-id>.amf.5gc.mnc<MNC>.mcc<MCC>.3gppnetwork.org

+Similarly, the FQDN of an NF in this solution with NF instance ID can be constructed the same way as:

+- < NF_instance_ID >. <NFType>.5gc.mnc<MNC>.mcc<MCC>.3gpp.org. e.g. for an AMF, <AMF’s NFInstanceID>.amf.5gc.mnc123.mcc456.3gpp.org.

+The FQDN can be provisioned in the DNS server as per normal.

 As described in RFC 8555 [2], the following pre-conditions are assumed.
 When the http-01 challenge type is used, it is required that the ACME client is authorized to control the /.well-known/acme-challenge/ directory on the http server corresponding to the domain name.

 Figure 6.1.2.1 shows a high-level procedure for NF to obtain certificates from CA with ACME procedures (for simplicity, it is assumed that an NF takes the role of the ACME client).
 The procedure is as follows: